Shellanigans/PIK/README.md

 TEST
 ```

-In this example the mouse will be moved to the point 1,1 (basically the top-right of the screen).
+In this example the mouse will be moved to the point 1,1 (basically the top-left of the screen).
 It will then left click and wait five seconds.
 Finally, it will type out the word TEST.

 Do nothing {WAIT} (Nullifies entire line.
 I.e. putting {WAIT} anywhere on a line turns that line into a delay with a default value of one second.
 More time can be specified like the others.
 So {WAIT 5} is a 5 second delay and {WAIT M 300} is a 300 millisecond delay)